-Pretty simple, and yet incredibly important in the grand scheme of things and an activity which requires a considerable degree of skill and experience – qualities that the team at eTestware have in abundance.
+Pretty simple, and yet incredibly important in the grand scheme of things.
+Also an activity which requires a considerable degree of skill and experience – qualities that the team at eTestware have in abundance.

-As part of theICEway ecosystem of companies, our testing experts have spent many years crafting and honing their abilities, all the while adhering to a strict ethos: SMART.
-Our outsourced software testing solutions are based around a fully SCALABLE approach which is completely MANAGEABLE for our team – leaving our clients free to focus their efforts where they are most needed.
-We are 100% AGILE and will tailor our efforts towards your unique position, supporting your own internal resource if required or taking all of the strain.
-We also pride ourselves on being both RELIABLE and TIMELY, which means that you can rest safely in the knowledge that all projects will be completed in the most efficient manner and on time.
+As part of theICEway ecosystem of companies, our testing experts have spent many years crafting and honing their abilities.
+All the while they have adhered to a strict ethos: SMART.
+Our outsourced software testing solutions are based around a fully SCALABLE approach which is completely MANAGEABLE for our team.
+This leaves our clients free to focus their efforts where they are most needed.
+We are 100% AGILE and will tailor our efforts towards your unique position.
+We’ll support your own internal resource if required or take all of the strain.
+We also pride ourselves on being both RELIABLE and TIMELY.
+That means you can rest safely in the knowledge that all projects will be completed efficiently and on time.